Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Mass Distribution

 Figure \ref{fig:dndm:hyperparameters_c}, shows the posterior over the population parameters present in A and B, as well as a second, Gaussian population parameterized with $\mmax$ and $\sigma_m$. $\lambda_m$ is the mixing fraction of binaries in the Gaussian population versus the power law, with $\lambda_m=0$ indicating only the power law component.
 The Gaussian component is centered at $\mu_m = \MUMimrpNoSpinVTQuadCpmU$, has a width $\sigma_m = \SIGMAMimrpNoSpinVTQuadCpmU$, and is consistent with the parameters of the seven highest mass events in our sample as seen in Figure \ref{fig:mrem_mzams_gaps}.
-Also as a consequence of this mixture, the inferred power-law is much steeper $\alpha = \ALPHAMimrpNoSpinVTQuadCpm$ than Models A or B with and the posterior distribution returns the prior for $\alpha \gtrsim 4$.
+Also as a consequence of this mixture, the second component can account for many of the high mass events.
+Without needing to accommodate higher mass events, the inferred power-law is much steeper $\alpha = \ALPHAMimrpNoSpinVTQuadCpm$ than Models A or B, however, the posterior distribution for Model C is less informative for $\alpha \gtrsim 4$.
 This in turn means that we cannot constrain the parameter $\mmax$ in Model C since the power-law component has negligible support above $\sim 45 \Msol$ (see the upper panel of Figure~\ref{fig:dndm}).
 In the intermediate regime, $\sim 15 M_{\odot} - 25 M_{\odot}$, Model C infers a smaller rate than Models A or B as a consequence of the steeper power-law behavior.
 The low mass smoothing allowed in this model also weakens constraints we can place on the minimum black hole mass, in this model we find $\mmin = \MMINimrpNoSpinVTQuadCpmU$.
+All three models produce consistent results for the marginal merger rate distribution, as is further discussed in Section \ref{sec:rates}.

 All models feature a parameter, \mmax, which defines a cutoff of the power law.
 However, the interpretation of that parameter within Model C is not a straightforward comparison with Models A and B, due to the presence of the Gaussian component at high mass and the large value of the power-law spectral index.
 Instead, to compare those two features, we compute the 99th percentile of the mass distribution inferred from the model PPDs (see Equation~\ref{eqn:ppd}).
 Model A obtains $\MPRIMARYimrpNoSpinVTQuadAboundninetynine$ $M_\odot$, Model B obtains $\MPRIMARYimrpNoSpinVTQuadBboundninetynine$ $M_\odot$, and Model C obtains $\MPRIMARYimrpNoSpinVTQuadCboundninetynine$ $M_\odot$.
 Therefore, all models self-consistently infer a dearth of black holes above $\sim 45$ \Msol.
 This is determined by the lower limit for the mass of the most massive black hole in the sample because \mmax{} can be \emph{no smaller} than this value.
 Similarly, the models which allow $\mmin$ to vary (B and C) disfavor populations with $\mmin$ above $\simeq 9 M_\odot$.
 This parameter is close to the largest allowed mass for the least massive black hole in the sample, for similar reasons.